mohanson/pxsol/doc/content/prikey_vanity.md

 7x9kPqM...XyZ3mN
 ```

-The hacker may generate a spoofed address like:
+The hacker may generate a vanity address like:

 ```text
 7x9kaA2...QxZ3mN